Prev

 73 cm (w) x 51 cm (h), pastels and charcoal on paper.

-Date produced: 2006
+Date produced: 2006 and 2023

 After reaching a reasonable stage of development, the piece felt as if it needed the inclusion of indications from other senses, such as sound, and smell.
 After experimenting with modifying colours, and still feeling the need for more, I decided to include a couple of stylised birds.
 These were developed a little more, and led to including representatives from much of the animal life that I observed at the tree over the course of the project: Rainbow Lorikeets, warbling Magpies, rats, many types of insects within the leaf litter, and the amazing little jumping spiders.
 These were all developed carefully so that they felt ‘right’ with the rest of the image.